raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 $ nano index.js
 ```

-We will edit 5 parts of this file - bitcoind, database (db), API auth, jwt and indexer.
+We will edit 6 parts of this file - bitcoind, database (db), ports, API auth, jwt and indexer.
 Change following values for each part of the file.
 Values have to be inside single quotes `'abc'` and use your corresponding password
-instead of [ X ] PASSWORD
+instead of "[ X ] PASSWORD"

 * Find and edit these lines inside "bitcoind" part to following values